 Give yourself a hot oil treatment at least once a month.
 You will be amazed at how this will strengthen your hair!

-Try Carol’s Daughter’s transitioning kit.
-Man, I wish this had been around in my early days of transitioning when my hair was dry, brittle and I didn’t know what products to try.
+Try a transitioning kit.
+Man, I wish these had been around in my early days of transitioning when my hair was dry, brittle and I didn’t know what products to try.

 Since so many people are going natural now, you can bet more and more companies will start creating products targeted toward transitioning to natural hair.
 It’s about time!